-We are at the very beginning of our real estate investing journey and we want to share our journey with you.
 We have spent the last two years researching real estate investing, talking to other real estate investors and analyzing properties until we found the right opportunity.

 It’s been an exciting process and we have been almost bursting at the seams with excitement to share our story with all of you.

-OUR BEGINNING AS REAL ESTATE INVESTORS
+BEGINNING IN REAL ESTATE INVESTING

 Well…we FINALLY closed on our rental properties last week!
 Woo hoo!
 If you have been listening to the most recent episodes of our podcast, we have been talking about sharing “EXCITING NEWS” for a while – we just didn’t think it would take almost 3 months to get to closing on these properties.